-Shipboard studies of calcareous microfossils (calcareous nannofossils, planktonic foraminifers, and benthic foraminifers) allow new micropaleontological constraints to be placed on the evolutionary history of Shatsky Rise.
-At Sites U1346 and U1347, Early Cretaceous calcareous nannofossils and benthic foraminifers were successfully retrieved from calcareous and/or siliciclastic sediments immediately above the basaltic basement sections.
-The youngest basement ages based on calcareous nannofossils are Berriasian-Hauterivian for Site U1346 and Berriasian-Valanginian for Site U1347.
+Shipboard studies of calcareous microfossils (calcareous nannofossils, planktonic foraminifers, and benthic foraminifers) allow new constraints to be placed on the evolutionary history of Shatsky Rise.
+At Sites U1346 and U1347, Early Cretaceous calcareous nannofossils and benthic foraminifers were retrieved from calcareous and/or siliciclastic sediments immediately above the basaltic basement.
+The youngest estimated basement ages, based on calcareous nannofossils, are Berriasian-Hauterivian for Site U1346 and Berriasian-Valanginian for Site U1347.
 These estimates compare well with the ages delineated by magnetic lineations (Fig. F3).
-Benthic foraminifers comprise a unique monofamily assemblage, which has not been reported from any other Cretaceous Pacific deep-sea sections and gives significantly shallow paleowater depths of <500 m for Site U1346 and <200 m for Site U1347 (Fig. F26).
-This finding provides an independent line of evidence for shallow-water (possibly subaerial?) eruption of Shirshov, Ori, and Tamu massifs, complementing other sedimentological and physical volcanological observations.
+Benthic foraminifers comprise a unique monofamily assemblage, which has not been reported from any other Cretaceous Pacific deep-sea sections and gives paleowater depths of <500 m for Site U1346 and <200 m for Site U1347 (Fig. F26).
+This finding provides an independent line of evidence for shallow-water or subaerial eruption of Shirshov and Tamu massifs, complementing other sedimentological and physical volcanological observations.

-At Site U1348, the ~80 m thick pelagic sediment cover of Tamu Massif (northern flank) yields diverse, abundant planktonic foraminifers ranging in age from the midto Late Cretaceous (Aptian-Campanian).
+At Site U1348, the pelagic sediment cover of Tamu Massif (northern flank) yields diverse, abundant planktonic foraminifers ranging in age from the mid- to Late Cretaceous (Aptian-Campanian).
 The nearly linear age-depth relationship shows the absence of a major sedimentation gap.
-Noteworthy is the recovery of 120 Ma ooze (early Aptian), probably the oldest known fresh pelagic sediment, and it certainly ensures stable isotopic study of individual foraminifer species.
-Future progress in taxonomic, paleoecological, and paleoceanographic studies of foraminifers are highly anticipated.
+The recovery of 120 Ma ooze (early Aptian), probably the oldest known fresh pelagic sediment, is not noteworthy, and guarantees stable isotopic study of individual foraminifer species.
+Future progress in taxonomic, paleoecological, and paleoceanographic studies of foraminifers is anticipated.